sanketkumaronline/kickstarter-analysis/README.md

 ### Background

 Louise is an up-and-coming play writer who wanted to start a crowdfunding campaign to fund her play *Fever*.
 She was hesitant to start her first fundraising campaign as she doesn’t have any prior experience.
 She asked me to analyze the crowdfunding data in Excel to provide some insights.
-Since the fundraising goal for Fever is already close to completion, she wants some additional analysis to be done.
+Since the Fever campaign is close to fundraising goal, she wants some additional analysis to be done.

 ### Purpose